brevers/brevers/README.md

 <br/><br/>

-- 🔭 I’m currently in my 3rd year pursuing a bacherlor's of technology in Computing Engeneering.
+- 🔭 I’m currently in my 3rd year pursuing a Bachelor's degree of technology in Computing Engineering.
 - 🌱 I’m currently learning Power BI && MongoDB.
-- 👯 I’m looking to collaborate on anythng related with data analyst || data scientist.
+- 👯 I’m looking to collaborate on anythng related with data analysis || data science.

 - 💬 Ask me about anything, I would love to chat with you!
 - 🤔  “Problems are not stop signs, they are guidelines.”